lastobelus/shopifydev/NEXTSTEPS.md

 # Using pry features
 https://github.com/ConradIrwin/pry-rescue -- we **really** want to be using this in test/development environments in rails apps. https://github.com/envygeeks/pry-vterm_aliases

+# Switch should reload last client.
+If it has been less than 30 minutes, automatically.
+If it has been more than 30 minutes, ask [y/n/s]